bit-based-computing/Design-Pattern/Creational Patterns/Singleton Pattern/Lazy Initialization/README.md

     // The instance initially null
     private static LazySingleton instance;

-        //Private constraction to prevent instantiation
+        //Private constructor to prevent instantiation
         private LazySingleton() {}

         // Method to get instance
         public static LazySingleton getInstance() {

-            // Check is instance null
+            // Check if instance is null
             if(instance == null) {
-                // If null create a instance
-                instance = new LazySingleton();
+                // If null create a new instance instance = new LazySingleton();
             }
             // Return instance